lukasvermeer/lukasvermeer.github.io/_posts/2012-09-26-snake-oil-and-tiger-repellant.markdown

 Proven to work like a charm.
 Order yours today!
 Great prices!
 Limited availability!
 Now taking applications in the comments.

-<span style="color:#c0c0c0;">[ Disclaimer: Tiger Repellant is not certified for use in South-East Asia or zoological parks.
-Tiger Repellant inc. and its employees and subsidiaries cannot be held liable for any damage caused to your person in the event of being eaten by a tiger. ]</span>
+> *Note: Disclaimer: Tiger Repellant is not certified for use in South-East Asia or zoological parks.
+Tiger Repellant inc. and its employees and subsidiaries cannot be held liable for any damage caused to your person in the event of being eaten by a tiger.*